Daiju Takase: PRIDE Fighting Championships

 A representative of Yoshinori Nishi's Wajyutsu Keishukai MMA dojo, Takase made his debut in PRIDE Fighting Championship at its third event, facing amateur sumo champion Emmanuel Yarborough.
 Outweighed by a total of 430-lbs, more than twice his own weight, Takase resolved to get his opponent tired by running around the ring, making him chase Takase, which gained him a yellow card.
 At the second round, Daiju tried a single leg takedown only for Yarborough to land on top of him, but the Japanese managed to get his arms free and landed punches to the head for the TKO.

 Takase didn't return to PRIDE until 2002, when he got a win and a loss against Brazilians Johil de Oliveira and Nino Schembri.
 However, his popularity came in PRIDE 26, when he fought Chute Boxe rising star Anderson Silva.
 At the time, Silva was on a 9-match winning streak, and given Takase's unimpressive record, he was a heavy underdog.
 However, Takase surprised spectators with a first-round triangle choke submission victory.
-With this win, he became notable for being one of the 10 men to ever defeat Silva.

 He next faced Rodrigo Gracie from the Gracie family at the first event of PRIDE Bushido, which featured a special Team Gracie vs Team Japan series of matches.
 Takase came to the fight wearing orange tights similar to "Gracie Hunter" Kazushi Sakuraba's, including his initials on the back.
 During the match, Gracie took down repeatedly Takase and landed hard ground and pound, but the Japanese was skilled enough to keep him from passing guard or knocking him out.
 The second round would see similar action, with Takase losing striking exchanges by punches and knees and avoiding submissions on the ground.
 After the action, Gracie was awarded with a unanimous decision.